-See "About policy attributes" on page 26.
+See "About policy attributes" on page 29.

-- 9 Add other policy information as follows:

-- Add schedules.
+- 9 Add other policy information as follows: - Add schedules.

-See "About adding schedules to a NetBackup for DB2 policy" on page 32.
+See "Configuring an application backup schedule" on page 35.
+See "Configuring automatic backup schedules" on page 36.

-- Add clients.

-See "Adding clients to a policy" on page 27.

-- Add templates or scripts to the backup selections list.
-See "About adding backup selections to a DB2 policy" on page 30. - 10 When you have added all the schedules, clients, and backup selections you need, click OK.
+- Add clients. - See "Adding clients to a policy" on page 29. - Add templates or scripts to the backup selections list.
+See "About adding backup selections to a DB2 policy" on page 32. - 10 When you have added all the schedules, clients, and backup selections you need, click OK.